rumspeed/simple-side-tab/readme.txt

 == Changelog ==

-= 1.0.1 =
+= 1.0.2 =
 * FEATURE: option for left or right location for the tab
-* fix IE8 display issue
+* fix IE8 display issue. made conditional statement for IE8 and IE7
-* Right side display on IE8 not working correctly yet

 = 1.0.0 =
 * FEATURE: remove tab if active page matches the tab url from the settings page